-Reasons to vote NO on the April 23rd 2024 school district enrichment levy tax measures in Washington State
+Reasons to vote NO on the February 11th 2025 school district enrichment levy tax measures in Washington State

 The myth of the underpaid school district staff.
 Some school district superintendents collect more than $400,000 (and a few more than $500,000) in annual compensation regardless of the poverty level in their districts.
 They collect more than double the governor's compensation.